OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 =======

-In many situations, a ``Client``  might be tasked with sending a group of tensors and metadata that are closely related and naturally grouped into a collection for future retrieval.
+In many situations, a ``Client``  might be tasked with sending a group of tensors and metadata which are closely related and naturally grouped into a collection for future retrieval.
 The ``DataSet`` object stages these items so that they can be more efficiently placed in the redis database and can later be